 Goods that can easily be stuffed in a container have been massively containerized, partly because of relatively stable and even declining container shipping costs and a growing number and availability of containers in transport markets worldwide.
 However, temporal shortages of containers (as reported by market players during the COVID-19 health crisis) and specific container sizes can hamper further containerization in some markets.

-The unit load formula of containerization makes that container ships typically carry a wide range of containerized cargoes ranging from low-value products (such as waste paper) to high-value consumer electronics.
+The unit load formula of containerization means that container ships typically carry a wide range of containerized cargoes ranging from low-value products (such as waste paper) to high-value consumer electronics.
 Many of the contemporary break bulk markets still rely on the massification of flows of similar products, such as a reefer ship filled with bananas or a coaster filled with steel coils.

 2. The Current Break Bulk Market

-It can be erroneously assumed that break bulk or conventional general cargo is a declining cargo segment, destined to disappear as an outdated way of transporting goods.
+It may be erroneously assumed that break bulk or conventional general cargo is a declining cargo segment, destined to disappear as an outdated way of transporting goods.
 In reality, this is not the case.
 The break bulk sector has not disappeared but changed in nature, becoming a specialized sector, handling the goods which are too challenging to transport in containers or where containerization does not represent a valid and cost-efficient proposition.

 The classic definition of break bulk concerns goods that do not fit into a container.
 In reality, it is more complicated to propose a comprehensive definition of the modern break bulk sector.
 The sector moves cargo as big as a 200-ton industrial boiler big enough to occupy the entire deck of a heavy lift ship to palletized cargo, which cannot be transported in containers due to specific cargo-related attributes.
 The following break bulk definition can be used: